Retr02332/web3-security-notes/README.md

 #### Web3 glossary

-- **decentralized autonomous organization (DAO)** A blockchain-based organization that is structured by self-enforcing smart contracts and democratically run by its users using open-source code.
+- **Decentralized Autonomous Organization (DAO)** A blockchain-based organization that is structured by self-enforcing smart contracts and democratically run by its users using open-source code.
 A vote is taken by network stakeholders on every decision.

 - **Liquidity** The capacity to swap an asset without significantly changing its price and the simplicity with which an asset may be turned into cash are both examples of liquidity.